 We need to remember that our loved one with dementia is constantly facing threats to their self-worth.
 It is demoralizing to never be in charge and to be told what to do.
 By blaming the problem on a third party, we communicate that we are partners and that we both have to do this thing because of someone else.
 We communicate that we’re in this together.

 Removing a person with dementia from assisted living or memory care facilities

 If you have removed your loved one from a group facility in order to care for them at home during this crisis, you are probably overwhelmed.
 Please explore our blog for tips on how to provide person-centered, strength-based dementia care at home.

 Again, remember that we are all in this together.
 Check on your friends and neighbors (by phone is the safest way).
-Wash your hands.
-Encourage your loved one with dementia to wash their hands (and don’t feel bad about blaming someone else for the germs in this case!).
+Wash your hands and wear your mask.
+Encourage your loved one with dementia to wash their hands and wear their mask (and don’t feel bad about blaming someone else for the germs in this case!).
 And be kind to those who are more vulnerable than you by not venturing out if you think you may have been exposed to the virus or are sick.

 Sign up for our newsletter and free video series